bradennapier/react-grid-poc/README.md

 - Drag & Drop (have to learn React DnD still :-P).
 - Flow Typing is not finished or really implemented aside from basic structure for it.
 Won't be hard to get 100% coverage here though as the overall structures are simple.
+- Controlled mode in the same way `react-mosaic` provides it.
+Not sure this is needed with how this is implemented but considering it.
+Would not be hard in the end to provide.